 Josh Levin is Slate's executive editor.
-Working from Slate's Washington, D.C., office, he edits the sports and technology sections and hosts the sports podcast "Hang Up and Listen."
+Working from Slate's Washington, D.C., office, he edits the sports section and hosts the sports podcast Hang Up and Listen.
 Before coming to Slate, he wrote for the Washington City Paper.
 Levin, a native of New Orleans, graduated from Brown University.

 Dahlia Lithwick is a senior editor at Slate.
-She writes "Supreme Court Dispatches" and has covered the Microsoft trial and other legal issues for Slate.
-Before joining Slate as a free-lancer in 1999, she worked for a family law firm in Reno, Nev.
+She writes Supreme Court Dispatches and has covered the Microsoft trial and other legal issues for Slate.
+Before joining Slate as a freelancer in 1999, she worked for a family law firm in Reno, Nev.
 Her work has appeared in the New Republic, Elle, the Ottawa Citizen, and the Washington Post.
 She is co-author of Me v.
 Everybody: Absurd Contracts for an Absurd World, a legal humor book.
 She is a graduate of Yale University and Stanford Law School.

 Chad Lorenz is Slate's news editor.
 A graduate of the University of Nebraska, he previously worked at the Washingtonian magazine and the Washington Post.

 J. Bryan Lowder is a Slate assistant editor.
 He writes and edits for Outward, Slate’s LGBTQ section, and for the culture section.

 Ava Lubell is an assistant at Slate.
 She is a native New Yorker and a graduate of NYU Law School and Brown University.

 Ben Mathis-Lilley edits the Slatest.
 His prior employers include New York magazine, BuzzFeed, and Taco Bell.